META name="description" content="Lightning management, grounding methods and procedures for communications sites and ham radio facilities.">

 What has been written above is all premised on the assumption that the equipment will be located along an outside wall on the ground floor, facing the tower.
 But not every ham is so fortunate.
 What do you do if your shack is on a second floor, or in a room inside the house which does not have an outside wall where a bulkhead panel can be located?

-The way to cope with this phenomenon, and the problem it creates, is to locate the station's (and the house's) common grounding point near the shack, and then run a large (number 2 or larger) wire down to the halo ground.
+The way to cope with this phenomenon, and the problem it creates, is to locate the station's (and the house's) common grounding point near the shack, preferably inside, and then run a large (number two or larger) bare copper cable down to the halo ground, where it is bonded.
 Better yet, it is useful to take the coax lines to ground level, and if this is done in a large-diameter metallic conduit, the conduit can be grounded to the ground halo at this point.
 Even this, as good as it is, is a less than ideal situation, as that large wire or conduit is the secondary in our 1:1 transformer example described above.
 But the overall objective in our ground design is to ensure that as everything is raised above ground potential in a lightning strike, that it all rises together to the same voltage above ground.
-This is why it is important in this situation to locate the grounding common point close to where the station actually is, to ensure that all the station equipment is raised as close as possible to the same potential above ground.
+This is why it is important in this situation to locate the grounding common point close as possible to where the station actually is, to ensure that all the station equipment is raised as close as possible to the same potential above ground with minimum ground runs to the common point.
 An interior room on a ground floor does not have this problem, because the cable running to the ground common is at right angles to the tower, so the induction by the magnetic pulse is minimized.

 There is also the problem of RF ground, which is an entirely different situation from the electrical ground.
 Since the upper story is a significant fraction of a wavelength above ground, any conductor going to ground is going to act as much or more like an antenna than it will a ground wire.
 So how do you cope with this issue?

-If you are the owner of the building and have some money to spend on construction, there is another approach that can be helpful in improving lightning protection and can be quite effective in preventing RFI problems later on when you move in.
+If you are the owner of the building and have some money to spend on construction, or are building new, there is another approach that can be helpful in improving lightning protection and can be quite effective in preventing RFI problems on upper stories later on when you move in.
 That is to create something approaching a "faraday shield" by hiding wire mesh in the walls behind the dry wall, under the carpet and/or under the stucco in cinder-block construction.
 The idea behind a faraday shield is that because of the skin effect, RF travels on the outside, rather than the inside of a hollow space covered by an electrically conducting material.
-Since the RF is confined to the outside, it is not inside causing you problems.
-A very cheap, thin, tenuous mesh may be used - it need not be the copper-plated window screen often seen in commercial screen rooms.
+Since the RF is confined to the outside, it is not inside, causing you noise ingress problems.
+A very cheap, thin, tenuous mesh may be used - - chicken wire is fine - it need not be the copper-plated window screen often seen in commercial screen rooms.
 The key to ensuring that it works is to ensure that all seams and overlaps are electrically bonded - if they are not, the entire effect is reduced or lost.
 Not much can be done about windows and doors, but if the mesh is present in the walls, ceiling and floor, the shielding effect will be substantial and worthwhile.
-The grounding common point for the shack - the bulkhead panel - should be located inside the mesh and near the operating position in the shack, and the mesh should be bonded to it.
-If at all possible, a large diameter metallic conduit should then carry the RF and signal cables to ground level, where the conduit itself should be grounded to the ground halo.
-The conduit can then continue on underground to the antenna farm.
+The grounding common point for the shack - the bulkhead panel - should be located inside the mesh and near the operating position in the shack, and the mesh should be bonded to it at only one location.
+If at all possible, a large diameter metallic conduit, bonded to the common point, should then carry the RF and signal cables to ground level, where the conduit itself should be grounded to the ground halo.
+The conduit can then continue on underground to the antenna farm and serve as the connection to the tower ground.
 This offers a good degree of lightning protection (offering a protection "cage" which can deflect lightning current away from the equipment and the operator, in a direct strike), but it is often very effective in dealing with the RFI problems of upper-story shacks.
 It also offers the equipment in the shack a degree of protection from the electromagnetic pulse induction effects of a nearby lighting strike or a strike to the tower.

 What about a combination of the two?
 Yes, combining the two techniques, a faraday cage with artificial grounds can generally solve the RFI issue on an upper-story shack outright and provide a good degree of lightning protection.
 This is done by installing the radials on the outside of the faraday cage, and bonding them to the ground common point at the bulkhead.
 This will ensure that the cage is brought as close to possible to RF ground, and the cage itself will reduce signal ingress in station wiring from fields generated by the antenna system.
 If you are fortunate enough to be able to implement such a solution, you should have few, if any, RFI problems in your shack.
 While you won't be as safe from lightning as a ground-floor shack, it will certainly be an improvement over nothing.